-- You can differentiate between males and females by their stomach and claw shape.
+You can differentiate between males and females by their stomach and claw shape.
 If the right claw is bigger than the left claw, the crab is a male.
 On females, both claws are the same size.
 On males, the stomach has a bit of a pointed, triangular shape, whereas on females, the stomach is more rounded.

 If you go swimming or boating in June in Japan, you may have the chance to catch baby crabs.
 Taking care of young crabs is the same as taking care of the parents.

-- Please note that while many foods in Japan are served raw, freshwater crabs are an exception and should not eaten raw, as they often have parasites.
+Please note that while many foods in Japan are served raw, freshwater crabs are an exception and should not be eaten raw, as they often have parasites.
 Although I don’t know why you’d want to consider eating your new friend 😉

-- I couldn’t find much information on the crabs’ lifespans, but it seems one pet-owner made it through at least one year with his.
+I couldn’t find much information on the crabs’ lifespans, but it seems one pet-owner made it through at least one year with his.